 Another World-Exploring Salt Lake City and Moab, Utah

-Our family has decided that for me and my siblings’ 30th birthdays, the birthday kid gets to plan a trip.
+Our family decided that for our 30th birthdays each kid will get a bucket list trip.
 Mine was going to Chincoteague-which was a surprise to me and fulfilled a childhood dream of mine.
 This year, it was my brother’s turn, and he chose Utah.
 Both of my siblings have been to Utah in the past 2 years for various reasons.
 My sister went as a youth group leader on a mission trip.
 My brother went to see a mutual friend of ours and then last year did a road trip with work buddies to Moab where they did mountain biking, climbing, and white water rafting.
-So between the two of them we had a little bit of an idea of things we wanted to do.
-For me, I just knew the scenery was incredible out there, and I wanted to see some of the people we knew in the area.
+So between the two of them, we had some idea of activities we wanted to do and sights we wanted to see.
+For me, I just wanted some nice pictures of the incredible scenery and to see some of the people we knew in the area.
 I was pretty content with just getting to see and experience a new place, and let me tell you, Utah didn’t disappoint!

 We headed down to Moab a couple of days after landing and spent 3 nights there.
 Driving there was an adventure in and of itself because the scenery was so incredible.
 I couldn’t stop saying “Wow!” and just staring out the window.
 It was so cool watching the scenery transform before your eyes out the window from mountains to flat, plateau plains to red rock canyons, mesas, and cliffs.
 We ended up getting into Moab fairly late, so we grabbed a bite to eat at Moab Brewery, went grocery shopping and settled down for the night in our Airbnb.